Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.7Location

-Why for business — The Carlyle opened in 1930 on East 76th Street and has been the unofficial residence of every visiting US president since Truman.
-The hotel is operated by Rosewood since 2018 (acquired by the Cheng family of Hong Kong) but the institutional culture remains the most-traditional in…
+Why for business: The Carlyle opened in 1930 on East 76th Street and has been the unofficial residence of every visiting US president since Truman.
+The hotel is operated by Rosewood since 2018 (acquired by the Cheng family of Hong Kong) but the institutional culture remains the most traditional in New York.

 Best room: Park Avenue Suite (one-bedroom flagship) or Premier Suite for the entry-level suite product.